 Overall, the concert was a raucous, raw culmination of fifteen years of stylistic evolution and the energy pulsing through each track is unforgettable.
+The music is a glorious conglomeration of prog rock, indie folk and spoken word, but despite the lack of certified genre it is quite easy to become lost in the sound as each track lurches into the next.
+The lyrics, weighing heavy with ideological imagery and metaphorical interpretation, give their songs a linguistic edge that compliments their sound.
 Despite not being a fan of mewithoutYou before this concert, I left with a taste of their essence and a hunger to hear more.